jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_subscriptionfailure.md

 ---
-title: Replication - Subscription Failure Alarm
+title: Replication - Subscription Failure alarm
 tags: [replication_alarms]
 last_updated: July 29, 2016
 summary: "The Replication - Subscription Failure alarm alerts you to any subscriptions that have failed."